scailable/sclbl-tutorials/sclbl-101-getting-started/README.md

 ![Copy code curl](resources/images/5-demo-task-curl.png "Task copy curl")

 > **NOTE:** The response when executing a task is a `json` string that contains multile fields.
 The `result` field will contain the requested inference, while the `statusCode` can be used to check whether the task was executed successfully.
 If `statusCode == 1` the result will be in the `result` field.
-If `statusCode == 0` an error occured, while if `statusCode == 5` the task takes to long to return directly, and the result can be downloaded at `resultURL` when its done.
+If `statusCode == 0` an error occured, while if `statusCode == 5` the task takes to long to return directly, and the result can be downloaded at `resultUrl` when its done.

 ## Using the endpoint directly from python